sasank-desaraju/hpg-tips/sgpt.md

 "A command-line productivity tool powered by AI large language models (LLM).
 This command-line tool offers streamlined generation of shell commands, code snippets, documentation, eliminating the need for external resources (like Google search)."

+## Free API Credits (UF people)

+UF's Navigator AI program allows you to get $5 API credits for free every month.
+This will almost certainly be enough for you.
+Follow the steps [here](https://it.ufl.edu/ai/navigator-toolkit/) to crete your API key.
+Copy the API key and then you can skip steps 2 and 3 below.

 ## Install

 1. Follow the [GitHub](https://github.com/TheR1D/shell_gpt) and `pip install shell-gpt`.